pmunts/muntsos/README.txt

 -   20 December 2024 -- Upgraded the Raspberry Pi kernel to 6.6.67.
     Added a new device tree overlay, Pi4ClickShield, to support the eponymous Mikrobus shield.
+-   26 December 2024 -- Added preliminary support for the Orange Pi Zero
+    2W.
+I have the U-Boot boot loader and the Linux mainline 6.12 LTS kernel, both with serial port console, working all the way to the login prompt.
+Much work on the kernel and device tree remains before MuntsOS on the Orange Pi Zero 2W is ready for production use.

 Quick Setup Instructions for the Impatient